raltsmc/Bardcraft/readme.txt

 ==================
 Incompatibilities
 ==================
-Dynamic Music: If you have background music silencing enabled while performers are playing, I recommend making the re-silence interval shorter because Dynamic Music can override the currently playing music at random.

 ReAnimation: Make sure to use the latest (4/7/2025+) version of that mod.
 Older versions will throw an error and stop this mod's animations from playing.

-Compatibility with mods that modify follower AI has not been tested.
-The mod is highly configurable, though, and you can likely disable most AI features that would cause conflicts.

 ========
 Credits